chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

 Summary`` unless they had a ``.future`` file (see `A Test That Tracks A Failure`_ for information about ``.future`` files).

-When nightly testing is run, a mail will be sent to `chapel-test-results-regressions`_ for every configuration with a new failure, warning, passing suppression, and/or passing future.

-.. _chapel-test-results-regressions: chapel-test-results-regressions@lists.sourceforge.net

 Summary of Testing Files
 ========================